Living with acute lymphoblastic leukaemia (ALL)

 Speaking openly with your partner and sharing your concerns or worries can help.
 Talk to your doctor or healthcare team for more advice.

-Always use reliable contraception when you are having treatment for ALL.
-You should not become pregnant or father a child while having chemotherapy or other cancer treatments.
-This is because some treatments can harm the baby and increase the risk of miscarriage.
-You may need to continue using contraception for a little while after your treatment has finished.
+It is important to use contraception during treatment and for a while after you've finished treatment.
+Your doctor, nurse or pharmacist can tell you how long you need to do this.
+You should not become pregnant or get someone pregnant while having chemotherapy or other cancer treatments.
+This is because some treatments can harm the developing baby and increase the risk of miscarriage.
 Your doctor will discuss this with you.

 It is not known for sure whether cancer drugs, such as chemotherapy, can be passed on through semen or secretions from the vagina.
 Because of this your doctor might advise you to use a barrier contraception, such as condoms.
 This is usually only while you are having treatment.
 You should use the barrier method when having vaginal, anal or oral sex.

-Treatment for leukaemia can make it harder for you to get pregnant or father a child in the future.
+Treatment for leukaemia can make it harder for you to get pregnant or get someone pregnant in the future.
 But there are many people who have leukaemia treatment that do keep their fertility.
 Before treatment, your doctor will talk to you about your risk of infertility.
 They can also refer you to a fertility specialist who can give you more information and support.

 At the end of treatment, you usually have checks to see how treatment has affected your fertility.
 They check: